rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Server.md

 # :material-power-plug-outline: Installing the Diode Server

 The Diode Server is the central component of the Diode architecture.
-It is responsible for receiving, processing, and reconciling data sent by clients (scripts or agents) and integrating it into NetBox.
-Utilizing modern protocols such as gRPC and efficient formats such as Protobuf, the Diode Server validates the received information and executes automated inventory updates in NetBox via the API exposed by the plugin.
+It is responsible for receiving, processing, and reconciling data sent by clients (scripts or agents) and integrating it with NetBox.
+Utilizing modern protocols such as gRPC and efficient formats like Protobuf, the Diode Server validates the received information and executes the automated inventory update in NetBox through the API exposed by the plugin.

 This server acts as an intelligent intermediary, ensuring that the entered data is correct, complete, and synchronized with existing records.